 And this is where you come in.

-For those seeking creative distraction during these difficult weeks and months, we’re planning an online exhibition of works that show how COVID-19 has impacted and changed our relationship with and perspectives on the built environment.
+For those seeking creative distraction during these difficult weeks and months, we’ve created an online exhibition of works that show how COVID-19 has impacted and changed our relationship with and perspectives on the built environment.

 We’re asking you to take part.
 We want as many and as varied submissions as possible, from around the world, from schoolchildren, architects, health workers, bus drivers, planners, personal trainers, musicians, and chefs – to name but a few.